Dodge Viper: First generation (SR I; 1992–1995)

+First generation Dodge Viper RT/10.

 The first prototype was tested in January 1989.
 It debuted in 1991 with two pre-production models as the pace car for the Indianapolis 500 when Dodge was forced to substitute it in place of the Japanese-built Dodge Stealth, because of complaints from the United Auto Workers, and went on sale in January 1992 as the RT/10 Roadster.
 Lamborghini (then owned by Chrysler Corporation) helped with the design of the V10 engine for the Viper, which was based on the Chrysler's LA V8 engine.
 A major contributor to the Viper since the beginning was Dick Winkles, the chief power engineer, who had spent time in Italy overseeing the development of the engine.

 Originally engineered to be a performance car, the Viper had no exterior-mounted door handles or key cylinders and no air conditioning (however, this was added as an option for the 1994-95 models, and climate controls featured a "snowflake" icon, which indicated a potential setting for the A/C).
 The roof was made from canvas, and the windows were made from vinyl using zippers to open and close, much like the Jeep Wrangler.
 However, the Viper was still equipped with some domestic features, including manually-adjustable leather-trimmed sport bucket seats with lumbar support, an AM/FM stereo cassette player with clock and high fidelity sound system, and interior carpeting.
 Aluminum alloy wheels were larger in diameter due to the larger brakes.
 A lightweight fiberglass hard roof option on later models was also available to cover the canvas soft roof, and was shipped with each new car.
 There were also no airbags, in the interest of weight reduction.
 Adjustable performance suspension was also an available option for most Vipers.

 The engine weighs 323 kg and is rated at 400 hp at 4,600 rpm and 630 Nm of torque at 3,600 rpm.
 Due to the long-gearing allowed by the engine, it provides fuel economy at a United States Environmental Protection Agency-rated 12 mpgus in the city and 20 mpgus on the highway.
 The body is a tubular steel frame with resin transfer molding (RTM) fiberglass panels.
 The car has a curb weight of 1490 kg and lacks modern driver aids such as traction control and anti-lock brakes.
 The SR I can accelerate from 0-100 km/h in 4.2 seconds, 0-161 km/h in 9.2 seconds, can complete the quarter mile in 12.6 seconds at the speed of 183.1 kph and has a maximum speed of approximately 266 km/h.
 Its large tires allow the car to average close to one lateral g in corners.
 However, the car proves tricky to drive at high speeds, particularly for the unskilled driver.